AI governance is entering a new phase.

-At the Global AI Governance and Innovation Showcase, Simran Singh from the Financial Conduct Authority contributed to a critical conversation on how AI is being deployed in financial services.
+At the Global AI Governance and Innovation Showcase, Simran Singh from the Financial Conduct Authority contributed to a timely discussion on how AI is being deployed across financial services.
+Her message reflected a broader shift in the industry: AI governance is no longer only about models.
+It is about systems.

-This changes the governance challenge.
+This changes the nature of the governance challenge.

 From Model Oversight to System Oversight

-The question is no longer only:
+The central question is no longer only:

 Is the model accurate?